Introduction to the Market

 Why Trade Forex - Advantages of Forex Trading

-The market is open 24 hours a day meaning that a trader can trade during any time of the day and can open and close any trade at any time that they want.
-The market being a 24 hour market means that the market is also very active and provides a lot of trading opportunities at any particular time of the day.
+The market is open 24 hrs a day meaning that a trader can trade during any time of the day and can open & close any trade at any time that they want.
+The market being a 24 hour market means that the market is also very active and provides a lot of opportunities at any particular time of the day.
 The most active trading times being the New York, London and Tokyo session when most trading activity is carried out.

 Leverage in Forex is also another reason why many investors and traders choose trading.
-Leverage is what makes accessible to retail traders because retail traders can begin with little capital of their own & use leverage to borrow the rest of funds required for trading.
-Money that the trader deposits is referred to as the trader's margin and a trader can continue borrowing money using this leverage option as long as they have the required margin in their trading account.
-For example a trader using leverage 100:1 will only require to have more than $1,000 in their account to be able to open and trade using standard lots.
+Leverage is what makes accessible to the retail traders because the traders can start with little capital of their own and use leverage to borrow the rest of the money required for trading.
+Money that the trader deposits is referred to as the trader's margin and a forex trader can continue borrowing money using this leverage option as long as they have the required margin in their account.
+For example a trader using leverage 100:1 will only require to have more than $1,000 in their trading account to be able to open and trade using standard lots.
 1 standard lot is equal to 100,000 units of currency.
-With $1,000 dollars using the leverage ratio of 100:1, then a trader can borrow up to 100 times their capital after which they will then have $1,000 multiplied by 100 which is equal to $100,000.
+With $1,000 dollars using the leverage ratio of 100:1, then a trader can borrow up to 100 times their trading capital after which they will then have $1,000 multiplied by 100 which is equal to $100,000.
 This will be the amount that a trader will be able to trade with after employing leverage on their $1,000 dollars account.
-This leverage and ability to trade using borrowed funds is what make Trading popular.
+This leverage and ability to trade using borrowed funds is what make popular.